MoonLightOri/my-own-modded-DRG-difficulties/Interstellar/WIP Interstellar Features (b27).md

 - Enemy HP scaling follows Hazard 6.
 - Enemy movement speed follows Hazard 7.
 - Enemy damage scaling follows Hazard 7.
-- Initial resupply cost is 40 nitra, afterwards it raises to 60 nitra (50 nitra instead of 1/2p setting).
+- Initial resupply cost is 40 nitra, afterwards it raises to 60 nitra (50 nitra instead for 1/2p setting).
 - Enemy projectile speed follows Hazard 6 and Hazard 7.
 - Friendly fire is set to 110%.
 - You revive with 40% HP and regen up to 40% of your HP compared to the typical 10% seen in Hazard 5 and other modded Hazards.
 You begin to regenerate your HP after 6 seconds if you don't take any damage.
 It takes 10 seconds to regenerate from 1 HP to 40% HP once the regeneration begins.